 It is your responsibility to not exceed the weight limit and refunds are not offered in the event you violate this policy.

-If combined weight of two passengers exceeds the 400 lbs. weight limit, we recommend booking an additional PWC.
+If the combined weight of two passengers exceeds the 400 lbs. weight limit, we recommend booking an additional PWC.
 The weight limit can not be exceeded even in the case of one passenger riding the PWC.

 According to New York State Law, the rented personal watercraft must remain within view of our staff at all times to ensure safe operation.
-During your orientation our staff explains fully how to legally operate the watercraft.
+During your orientation, our staff explains fully how to legally operate the watercraft.